gitlights-app/analytics-gitlights-action/README.md

 ## 📈 What's included in the dashboard?

-All data reflects activity from the **past month only** (not the full history), giving you a fresh and focused overview.
+All data reflects the activity available in your GitLights account for this repository, giving you a fresh and focused overview.

 - **4 key GitHub KPIs**:
   - Total commits